bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 - `Query<(), Or<(With<Life>, With<Mana>)>>`, which combines query filters via an `Or` relationship

 As you can see, Bevy's type-driven querying can be quite expressive and elaborate!
-Don't worry though: most of your queries will be quite simple, requesting a few pieces of data with some filter.
+Don't worry, though: most of your queries will be quite simple, requesting a few pieces of data with a simple filter.

 [dependency injection]: https://en.wikipedia.org/wiki/Dependency_injection

 ## Mutable and immutable query data

 The most useful way to modify a query is to change whether we're requesting the data "immutably" (read-only) or "mutably" (read-write).
-We can do that by changing `Query<&Life>` to `Query<&mut Life>` (pronounced "ref Life" and "ref mute Life" respectively).
+We can do that by changing `Query<&Life>` to `Query<&mut Life>` (pronounced "ref Life" and "ref mute Life", respectively).
 The ampersand is Rust's read-only [reference] indicator, while `&mut` is for mutable references, making it easy to remember the syntax once you're familiar with Rust.

 {% callout(type="info") %}

 You can include multiple queries within a single system, allowing you to access component data in more flexible ways.
-But if Bevy is handing out mutable references to component data in safe Rust, how does it ensure that users don't invoke undefined behavior due to the forbidden [mutable aliasing]?
+But, if Bevy is handing out mutable references to component data in safe Rust, how does it ensure that users don't invoke undefined behavior due to the forbidden [mutable aliasing]?

-Bevy protects against this by examining the [`Access`] of each of the system params in each systems, and then panicking if they could conflict.
+Bevy protects against this by examining the [`Access`] of each of the system params in each systems, then panicking if they could conflict.
 If you run into this, you'll be pointed to the [B0002] error page, which has advice on how to fix and avoid this problem.